openbmc/hiomapd/Documentation/mbox_protocol.md

 ### Commands in detail

+Block size refers to an agreed value which is used as a unit for the arguments of various commands and responses.
+Having a block size multiplier allows us to specify larger values with fewer command and response fields.

-Note in V1 block size is hard coded to 4K, in V2 it is variable and must be queried with GET_MBOX_INFO.
+In V1 block size is hard coded to 4K.
+In V2 it is variable and must be queried with the GET_MBOX_INFO command.
+Note that for simplicity block size must always be a power-of-2.
+Block size must also be greater than or equal to 4K.
+This is due to the fact that we have a 28-bit LPC address space and commands which return an LPC address do so in 16 bits, thus we need at least a 12-bit unit to ensure that we can specify the entire address space.
+This additionally allows us to specify flash addresses of at least 256MB.

 Sizes and addresses are specified in either bytes - (bytes)
 					 or blocks - (blocks)
 Sizes and addresses specified in blocks must be converted to bytes by